 Our district’s primary funding comes from the State of California, which has steadily decreased since 2008, on average of $4.5 million dollars annually.
 These budget cuts are alarming and cement our position at the bottom of the national ranking at 49th for per student spending.
 Though Prop 30 was passed in 2012, it is going to take 7 more years, till the year 2021, for the state of CA to fund ESUSD at the funding rate it received in 2008.
-This means that a child entering 1st grade in 2014 will not receive funding at the 2008 level until he or she is in 7th grade.
+This means that a child entering 1st grade in 2017 will not receive funding at the 2008 level until he or she is in high school.

 These continual budget cuts have forced us to a point of crisis.
 A loss of $5 million+ annually has hindered the district resulting in the hiring of fewer teachers and counselors, larger class sizes and a cut in liberal arts curriculum. .
 This equates to less individualized attention for our children and compromised academic performance.
 We cannot continue to allow the State to destructively underfund our schools.